victory-a/gateway-challenge/README.md

-# SQUAD GATEWAY PAYMENT INTEGRATION CHALLENGE
+# GATEWAY PAYMENT INTEGRATION CHALLENGE

 The task is to implement a Squad's payment gateay on this dummy checkout app.